 International medical graduates (IMGs) play a significant role in the U.S. health care system.
-In 2009, according to the American Medical Association, IMGs accounted for 25.9% of the total U.S. physician population, 29.2% of the physicians in graduate medical education (GME), and 29.3% of all full-time, hospital-based physicians.1 The process by which these internationally educated physicians obtain a license to practice medicine in the United States has a number of steps and involves multiple parties that educate, assess, and evaluate them along the way.
-Certification by ECFMG, which is required for IMGs to enter U.S. GME, is only one step in the process.
+Based on the American Medical Association 2019 Physician Masterfile, IMGs accounted for 23.6% of the total active U.S. physician workforce; 22.1% of the physicians in residency; and 25.2% of full-time, hospital-based physicians.
+The process by which these internationally educated physicians obtain a license to practice medicine in the United States has a number of steps and involves multiple parties that educate, assess, and evaluate them along the way.
+Certification by ECFMG, which ACGME requires for IMGs who wish to enter ACGME-accredited U.S. GME programs, is only one step in the process.
 Although an IMG’s pathway to licensure differs slightly from that of a graduate of a U.S./Canadian medical school, there are many common points, including the licensing examinations they take and the process by which they obtain GME positions.

 In order to obtain a license to practice medicine in the United States, an IMG typically must:

 - Complete all requirements for, and obtain, a medical degree,

 - Pass a licensing examination, currently the United States Medical Licensing Examination (USMLE),